Overview of Occupational Therapy Program and Certification/Licensure Eligibility

 The entry-level degree for certification and licensure in occupational therapy is the Master’s Degree.

-In the Nazareth College combined 5-year BS/MS Degree in Occupational Therapy, the Bachelor of Science in Occupational Science component of the overall program offers students the opportunity to establish a foundation for understanding the influence of human occupation on development, health, and wellness; and the impact of a disability on individuals within their society and culture.
+In the Nazareth University combined 5-year BS/MS Degree in Occupational Therapy, the Bachelor of Science in Occupational Science component of the overall program offers students the opportunity to establish a foundation for understanding the influence of human occupation on development, health, and wellness; and the impact of a disability on individuals within their society and culture.
 The Bachelor of Science in Occupational Science however, does not provide eligibility for certification or licensure in Occupational Therapy.
 Students must complete the Master of Science in Occupational Therapy degree to be eligible for certification and licensure as an Occupational Therapist.
-The Master of Science coursework requires the completion of 30 graduate credits in Nazareth College’s program for the student to be eligible for certification and licensure.
+The Master of Science coursework requires the completion of 30 graduate credits in Nazareth University’s program for the student to be eligible for certification and licensure.
 A doctorate is not required to practice as an occupational therapist.

 Occupational Therapy BS/MS Degree General Admission Requirements